Class Act: Chemistry 101

 Silva, too, is excited by the possibilities of looking at pedagogy within a more discussion-based class and hopes her students will also take away from it a new way of understanding information.
 “The way I understand, for example, nucleic acid biology is very different from when I was an undergraduate,” she says.
 “We thought it would be great to structure a class to help students organize information more in a way that an expert does.
 We’ll help them make that leap.“

-To help the graduate students and postdocs make a similar type of leap into teaching, each grad student/postdoc consults with the CTLO and has a faculty mentor.
-These faculty mentors—Professor Mitchio Okumura, professor and recent Feynman Prize awardee Brian Stoltz, Ross McCollum-William H. Corcoran Professor of Chemistry and Chemical Engineering Dave Tirrell, and Arnold O. Beckman Professor of Chemistry Harry Gray—are known among students as inspiring and gifted educators.
+To help the graduate students and postdocs make a similar type of leap into teaching, each grad student or postdoc consults with the CTLO and has a faculty mentor.
+These faculty mentors—Professor of Chemical Physics Mitchio Okumura; Professor of Chemistry Brian Stoltz, a recent Feynman Prize awardee; Ross McCollum-William H. Corcoran Professor of Chemistry and Chemical Engineering David Tirrell; and Arnold O. Beckman Professor of Chemistry Harry Gray—are known among students as inspiring and gifted educators.
 Postdoc William Wolf, who is co-teaching his class on inorganic chemistry with fellow postdoc Allegra Liberman-Martin, says the pair has appreciated the advice of their mentor, Harry Gray, who has been teaching for well over 50 years and shared advice on lesson planning and judging what students are capable of handling.
 “Harry is super nice and extremely enthusiastic,” says Wolf.
 “He cares a lot about the undergrads.”

 For his part, Gray is impressed with the dedication of the rookie professors.
 “The people who signed up and put in proposals are kids who already love teaching, so they’re just honing their skills,” he says.
 “It’s easier to work with them because they really want this and they’re fired up.”